abrahamVado/DriftPursuit/docs/integration_bridge/README.md

 ## Audit Summary
 - `python-sim` exposes vehicle state via physics modules and now provides an HTTP bridge at `web_bridge.server` for handshake, state polling, and command dispatch.
 - `tunnelcave_sandbox` hosts legacy simulation scenes compatible with the Python runtime.
-- `planet_sandbox_web` renders the browser client using Vite + React, with components that connect directly to the HTTP bridge.
+- `game` renders the browser client using Next.js + React, with components that connect directly to the HTTP bridge.

 ## Communication Layer Decisions
 - Initial integration keeps the authoritative simulation in Python and synchronises through an HTTP bridge to reduce browser-side porting.